groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/subject/docm.md

 steps:
     enable: true
     block:
-    - title_left: "Redact subject from DOCM Document"
+    - title_left: "Redact Subject from DOCM Document"
       content_left: |
         Following code allows you to search and redact sensitive data from a DOCM document.
 You can set scope for redaction by setting filter, e.g. to MetadataFilter.Company. - it will leave the regular expressions matches undone in all metadata items, except “Company” property: